Skip to main content

 • and does not include the current month because the current month is not complete.

-For example, here we filter last 3 months: If today is June 15th, you will get data of March, April, May, and no data of June.
+For example, here we filter last 3 months: Today is June 15th, you will get data for March, April, and May, and no data for June.

 • For “minutes” & “hours”: The option “Up to now” extends the end point of your selected time range up to this very second.